Help Paying for Child Care (Español)

 2015 Tax Season

-With tax season soon approaching, the Office of Children and Family Services (OCFS) staff are happy to share valuable information on the Earned Income Tax Credit (EITC) to prepare for the 2014 tax season.
-This information includes various ways families can be assisted in filing their taxes at Volunteer Income Tax Assistance (VITA) sites.
+The Office of Children and Family Services (OCFS) staff are happy to share valuable information on the Earned Income Tax Credit (EITC) and the Volunteer Income Tax Assistance (VITA) Grant Program for the 2015 tax season.
 We especially want to share this information with local Child Care Centers and Family Child Care Homes, as they are in contact with potential eligible families.